Introduction: How to Design 3D Population Maps Using Tinkercad

 Step 4: Copy the Template

 It's Tinkercad time!
-If you haven't yet, it might be wise to have your students practice Tinkercad's key features through these six quick & simple lessons.
+If you haven't yet, it might be wise to have your students practice Tinkercad's key features.

 Once your students are ready to get going, they can find each of the following models in the Tinkercad Gallery: